Transferring to Power NI

 Business Customers

-This announcement does not affect our business customers.
+This does not affect our business customers.
 Electric Ireland will continue to serve our valued business clients in Northern Ireland as usual.

 We would like to thank all our customers for their continued support and patience.
 We are committed to keeping you informed and supported throughout this transition.